 This is a partial list of words that come from "kirj" taken from Why does Finnish give better PISA results? by Taksin Nuoret.
 It is clear that there is a logical structure to the Finnish language that does not exist in English.
 It obviously is far more difficult for English speakers to build a large vocabulary and to figure out the meaning of words in context.

 to complain in writing

-It is a good idea to look at best practices in other countries.
+It's smart to look at best practices in other countries.
 However, we should keep in mind that America has a lot of challenges that countries like Finland don't have.
 This should be kept in mind when reforming education.
 We should try to implement Finland's strong knowledge-oriented curriculum but we need to keep in mind that Finnish students learn to read more easily and don't have the rates of poverty that a state like West Virginia has.
 Finland's students enter school much better prepared to learn and their teachers are much better prepared for teaching.
 An idea that may work well in Finland may not work as well here.
-This must be kept in mind when trying to model the Finnish system.

 Sample PISA Math Questions - these math problems will give you an idea of the kinds of questions that must be answered.

 Why does Finnish give better PISA results? by Taksin Nuoret - read Nuorets full blog post on the language advantage Finland's students enjoy on the PISA test